Title: SH19: Modelling beliefs dynamics of social media users with machine learning methodologies

 As such, we are particularly interested in PhD candidates that like to work on one or multiple of the following topics:

-The successful applicant will join the Essex COURAGE team — formed by Professor Udo Kruschwitz (PI), Dr Dimitri Ognibene (Co-I) and Dr Aline Villavicencio (Co-I).
+The successful applicant will join the Essex COURAGE team — formed by Dr Dimitri Ognibene (PI), Professor Ansgar Scherp (Co-I), Dr Aline Villavicencio (Co-I), and Visiting Professor Udo Kruschwitz (Co-I).

 A doctoral stipend equivalent to the Research Councils UK National Minimum Doctoral Stipend (£15,009 in 2019-20), plus £2,500 training bursary via Proficio funding, which may be used to cover the cost of advanced skills training including conference attendance and travel.